percolate/mentions/README.md

 # Mentions

-Add the ability to @ mention in your EditText view without using custom views.
+Add the ability to @ mention in any EditText.
+Use the simple & powerful API to easily setup @ mentions.